noibs/togtider-revamp/README.md

 - Ability to choose custom routes - ✅
 - Ability to swap origin and destination with a push of a button - ✅
 - Dark mode - ✅
-- English as a language option - ❌
-- Location services integration
+- Location services integration ✅

 #